Soften butter quickly with this trick. If you forget to let your butter come to room temperature ahead of time, use this quick and easy method.

 - Baking Powder vs Baking Soda

 Soften butter quickly with this super easy trick.

 - Pour 2 cups of water into a microwave-safe cup or bowl.
 I always use a liquid measuring cup.

 - The more butter your recipe calls for, the larger the bowl or plate (holding the butter) should be.
-You don’t want a huge pile of butter in a small bowl.
-You want it spread out so all the pieces of butter can warm up quickly and evenly.
+Spread the pieces of butter out so they can warm up quickly and evenly.
 Thinner pieces will soften faster.

 And Always Remember